Florida Voters Head to Polls in Pandemic Primary

 Two congressional primaries in South Florida also grabbed attention.

-In the 26th District, two Republicans ran to face incumbent Democrat Debbie Mucarsel-Powell in November.
+In the 26th District, two Republicans ran to face incumbent Democrat Debbie Mucarsel-Powell in November: Miami-Dade Mayor Carlos Gimenez and Omar Blanco, a firefighter, hoped to return the seat to the GOP.

 Before voters elected Muscarsel-Powell in 2018 by a thin margin, the seat was held by a Republican for six years.
-Miami-Dade Mayor Carlos Gimenez and Omar Blanco, a firefighter, hoped to return the seat to the GOP.

 Gimenez was considered a favorite in the race and one of the only Republicans running who was formally endorsed by Trump.